JKSH/LQ-Bindings/README.md

 The LQ library is published under the [Mozilla Public License v2.0](LICENSE.MPLv2), while examples are published under the [MIT License](examples/LICENSE.MIT).

-LQ also uses third party software that are licensed under different terms.
+LQ provides bindings to third party libraries that are licensed under different terms.
 Please see the [3rdparty](3rdparty) folder for details.